secretstartups/handbook/incentives/index.html.md

 #### Notification to Process a Bonus

-1. BambooHR will send an email to Total Rewards Analysts on the date that the referral bonus should be paid for processing through the applicable payroll system.
+1. BambooHR will send an email to People Connect on the date that the referral bonus should be paid for processing through the applicable payroll system.
 1. Notify Payroll of the bonus by updating the proper payroll google sheet based on entity.
   * United States: "Payroll Changes", Contractors: "Non-US contractor bonus changes", Everyone else: "Monthly payroll changes for non-US international team members".
 1. Once the bonus has been processed, change the note in BambooHR from "future" to "paid".